-In order to move from an Initial Certificate to a Professional Certificate, school building leaders must have three years of paid, full-time administrative experience; complete a mentored experience during their first year; and be a permanent resident or US citizen.50 emerging and hard-to-staff subject areas, the Department will continue to work with stakeholders to determine what, if any, revisions are necessary to existing certification pathways/requirements that will promote increased numbers of qualified candidates.
+In order to move from an Initial Certificate to a Professional Certificate, school building leaders must have three years of paid, full-time administrative experience; complete a mentored experience during their first year; and be a permanent resident or US citizen.

+Recognizing that there are still significant gaps in access to qualified and effective educators in emerging and hard-to-staff subject areas, the Department will continue to work with stakeholders to determine what, if any, revisions are necessary to existing certification pathways/requirements that will promote increased numbers of qualified candidates.